 If you have not yet done so, you must Configure Maven before testing the quickstarts.

-Open a command line and navigate to the root of the JBoss server directory.
+Open a command prompt and navigate to the root of the JBoss EAP directory.

 The following shows the command line to start the server:

 NOTE: The following build command assumes you have configured your Maven user settings.
 If you have not, you must include Maven setting arguments on the command line.
 See Build and Deploy the Quickstarts for complete instructions and additional options.

 Make sure you have started the JBoss EAP server as described above.